Beginners Black Studies Course

 Places on this course are limited.
 Places are available on a strictly first come, first served basis and we anticipate that there will be a lot of demand for this course.

-If you would like to attend this course or require more information on enrolment via post, please contact us
+If you would like to attend this course or require more information on the enrolment process, please contact us